CNAG-Biomedical-Informatics/convert-pheno/app/README.md

 Use the left-panel button in the toolbar to collapse or reopen Sources and Runs.
 The choice is remembered between launches and also available in View and Settings.
+Drag the divider beside the left navigation to resize it, or use the arrow keys when the divider has focus.
+Double-click to reset its width.
+Width is not saved between launches.

+The text/JSON preview and record inspector have copy icons.
+Objects are copied as JSON, while plain values are copied as text.
+Partial previews copy only the displayed content, not the complete file.
+Clipboard access is write-only.

 In OMOP table previews, concept-ID cells have a database icon.
 Select one to see its label and available vocabulary metadata in the right inspector.
 This uses an